Fix Err connection refused error on Windows 10 like a pro

 Few users reported that this error appears in Google Chrome because their default search engine was changed.
 Sometimes third-party applications can change your default search engine in Chrome, thus causing this error to appear.

 To fix this problem you need to check your search engine settings in Chrome, and you can do that by following these steps:

 - Press the Menu button in the top right corner and choose Settings from the menu.

-- When Settings tab opens, scroll down to the Search section and click Manage search engines button.
+- When the Settings tab opens, scroll down to the Search section and click the Manage search engines button.

 - Make sure that Google is set as a default search engine.
 If you see any search engines that you don’t recognize, be sure to remove them.